maymay238xx/Data-Science-Research-Project---Cisgender-and-Healthcare/README.md

 ## 2. Research Questions

-Do cisgender men or women incur higher overall NHS healthcare costs?
+1. Do cisgender men or women incur higher overall NHS Healthcare costs?

-Which conditions, services or procedure categories contribute most to the difference?
+2. Which conditions, services, or age bands contribute most to these differences?
+3. How do utilisation patterns differ (e.g. preventative vs emergency care)?

 ## 3. Datasets Used